Skip to main content

 Start ClickHouse

 The clickhouse service links to the workspace container, so it's reachable from there by container name once both are up.
+Your data is created on first start and kept between restarts.
+Name any other services alongside it to start them together, for example ./laradock start clickhouse workspace.

 Stop ClickHouse

-docker compose stop clickhouse
+./laradock stop clickhouse

 Configuration